English not your home language? No problem!

 Our broad and balanced curriculum is accessed by all pupils.
 Adaptions are made to support specific curriculum needs, for example where a need to develop more independence is identified.

-As well as Teachers, Loughton Manor First School staffing is made up of one Higher Level Teaching Assistant, nine year group Teaching Assistants, two EAL Teaching Assistants, one specialist SEND teaching assistant plus seven 1:1 Teaching Assistants.
-The Inclusion Manager manages the 1:1 support staff and directs them to work in specific year groups, with individual pupils and small groups.
-The use of these additional adults is closely monitored by the Inclusion Manager to ensure maximum impact on pupil learning, progress and engagement.
+As well as Teachers, Loughton Manor First School staffing is made up of one Higher Level Teaching Assistant, nine year group Teaching Assistants, two EAL Teaching Assistants and nine 1:1 Teaching Assistants.
+The Assistant Head for Inclusion manages the 1:1 support staff and directs them to work in specific year groups, with individual pupils and small groups.
+The use of these additional adults is closely monitored by the Assistant Head for Inclusion to ensure maximum impact on pupil learning, progress and engagement.

 Adaptions to the school or classroom environment may be needed in order to meet the needs of specific pupils.
 This may involve purchasing specialist furniture or writing equipment, or may involve providing pupils with alternative methods of recording their work, for example an iPad, Talking Tin or the use of Clicker.